statsig-io/docs/docs/metrics/introduction.md

 See [Creating Custom Metrics](/metrics/create) to learn how to create custom metrics for your product and business.

-See [Ingesting Precomputed Metrics](/metrics/ingest) to learn how to ingest your pre-computed product and business metrics into Statsig.
+See [Ingesting Metrics](/metrics/ingest) to learn how to ingest your pre-computed product and business metrics into Statsig.

 All metrics are computed for each day.